By: Matt Rothman

 CSHS is coming off a season where they went 12-10 and will play West Broward High School Nova High School in their next match on Monday at 6 p.m.
 The Titans are 3-5 this season with wins over Miramar, Plantation, and Hallandale High School.

-The track and field team ran in the BCAA XC Week 1 race at Quiet Waters on Wednesday, with Angelica Macarulay leading the way for the girls with a fifth-place finish.
+The cross country team ran in the BCAA XC Week 1 race at Quiet Waters on Wednesday, with Angelica Macarulay leading the way for the girls with a fifth-place finish.
 Maddie Bernstein followed in 11th place.
-Matthew Wykpisz placed fourth for the boys, with Gregory Hamilton and Magnus Berta finishing 12 and 12th, respectively.
+Matthew Wykpisz placed fourth for the boys, with Gregory Hamilton and Magnus Berta finishing 12 and 13th, respectively.
 Matthew Campbell and Matthew Thou finished in the top 20, running alongside David LaFleche and Gonzalo Arce.

 The swim team also began their season and is off to a strong start.
 After falling against Pembroke Pines Charter in the first meet, the Colts finished second on Wednesday under second-year coach Morgan Wizst.